casdoor/casdoor-website/docs/how-to-connect/oidc-client.md

 ### Application-Specific OIDC Endpoints

 Besides the global discovery endpoint, application-specific OIDC discovery endpoints are available.
-Each application gets its own isolated OIDC configuration with a unique issuer.
+Each application gets its own isolated OIDC configuration — its own `jwks_uri` and, when configured, its own signing certificate.
 This comes in handy when running multi-tenant deployments where applications need their own certificates or when you want to gradually migrate applications without affecting others.

 The application-specific discovery URLs follow these patterns: